Unlock the Secrets of Your Dreams with a Dream Journal

-per monthDream journals are exactly like they sound.
-You write about your dreams from the previous night in as much detail as possible.
-Here are a few reasons you might want to start keeping a dream journal.
+Dream journals are exactly like they sound - you write about your dreams from the previous night in as much detail as possible.
+But the benefits go far beyond just remembering your dreams.
+Here are some compelling reasons to start keeping a dream journal:

 Most of us have multiple dreams per night, even if we don't remember them all the next day.
 Our ability to remember dreams varies from person to person, but typically declines as we get older.
 Keeping a dream journal is a great way to boost your recall of dreams.
 Committing to taking a note of your dreams soon after waking makes you more aware of your dreams and will help you to remember them in greater detail.
 When done consistently, the practice of keeping a regimented dream journal has shown to significantly improve long-term dream recall.